Why You Can’t Lose Weight Despite Doing Everything Right

 What Metabolic Testing Can Clarify

-When weight loss resistance persists, targeted testing may help identify contributing factors such as:
+Targeted functional testing can identify specific metabolic contributors to weight loss resistance that standard pathology panels may miss.
+When weight loss resistance persists, investigations may help identify contributing factors such as:

 Testing is not diagnostic in isolation and should always be individualised and interpreted by a qualified practitioner within the broader clinical picture.